Articles on Talmidaism Theology

 The likely reasons for kashrut

 Health and sanitation: For a long time it was thought that kashrut was purely for sanitary reasons.
-Since we in the West live in a society which, on the whole, adheres to reasonable standards of cleanliness, it has been argued that we no longer need the kosher laws.
+Since we in the West live in a society which, on the whole, adheres to reasonable standards of health and cleanliness, it has been argued that we no longer need the kosher laws.
 However, it seems that this might not have been the only reason for kashrut.

 Suitability of certain diets for certain gene pools: Recent research by Dr Peter J D’Adamo, published under the title, ‘The Blood Type Diet’, suggests that certain blood groups actually benefit in their general health by cutting out certain foods, and concentrating on others.
 The Israelite priests, for example, were mostly blood group O. This blood group benefits from a diet which is high in meat content, and from a lifestyle which regularly engages in strenuous work or exercise.
 Out of all the Israelite population, priests ate the most meat, and the very act of constant animal slaughtering meant that most priests were lean and very fit

 The rest of the Israelite population were mostly blood group B. Amazingly, all the meats which are not kosher happen to be foods which present serious health problems for this group.
 All foods contain proteins called lectins; eating food inappropriate for one’s blood-type, according to Dr Adamo’s theory, causes joint deterioration and blood problems for people.
-Even though there didn’t seem to be any logical reason behind what was deemed kosher and non-kosher, God knew what He was doing; we now know that a long, healthy and vigorous life can be achieved by following the diet that YHVH recommended.
+Even though there didn’t seem to be any logical reason behind what was deemed kosher and non-kosher, God knew what God was doing; we now know that a long, healthy and vigorous life can be achieved by following the diet that YHVH recommended.

 Environmental considerations: There were probably also environmental considerations.
 For example, the non-kosher camel is more useful as a beast of burden than as a source of food.
 And in the water-starved Middle Eastern climate, the pig consumes an enormous quantity of food and water – pigs consume 10 times more water than a human does.
 It is therefore not an intelligent idea to keep pigs in hot, dry climates, or when a country is going through drought.
 We do not eat dogs, perhaps, because of their loyalty and companionship – their kind have been a part of human society the longest in history, out of all the animals in God’s creation.

 Wildlife protection: Another aspect of restricting the animals one can eat – a reason that few people even consider – is conservation.
-By restricting the species one can eat to the most numerous, God ensured that vulnerable species would not be harmed or harassed by those who followed His ways.
+By restricting the species one can eat to the most numerous, God ensured that vulnerable species would not be harmed or harassed by those who followed God’s ways.

 Holiness and separateness: There is also the matter of holiness – keeping the ways of Israel separate and distinct from those of other nations.
 Keeping a separate diet (as vegetarians, vegans and other people on allergy-restricted diets have found) ends up being a real barrier to eating and mixing socially with other people.
-This would have been very important in ancient times, when it was highly desirable not to mix with pagan nations, in order not to be influenced by them.
+This would have been very important in ancient times, when it was highly desirable not to mix with pagan nations, in order not to be influenced by their ways or values.
 This may have been another of the purposes behind kashrut.

 An awareness of God’s Presence in the world: One spiritual view is that, by following the laws that YHVH has given us, we allow the living power of God’s holiness to enter the world.
 It fortifies the wholeness of our being, and brings the day of the fulfilment of God’s kingdom ever closer.

 The logic and reason behind kashrut is probably to be found in all these things.
 However, the last – yet perhaps the most important – aspect of eating kosher, is that it brings the Presence of God into the very actions of harvesting, slaughtering, preparing and eating food.
-We have a God who has no physical form, so kashrut helps Yahwists realise God’s presence in this important human act.
+We have a God who has no physical form, so kashrut helps Yahwists realise God’s Presence even in this important human act.

 General observance by Talmidis

 Kosher observance varies greatly within the Talmidi community.
 Amongst the more conservative sects it is fairly strict, amongst the more liberal communities it is much less so.
-The minimum most people observe is avoiding the meat of non-kosher animals.
+The minimum that most people observe is avoiding the meat of non-kosher animals.

 General Outlook of Talmidaism to Kashrut